doctrine/DoctrineORMModule/docs/developer-tools.rst

                 'doctrine' => [
                     'sql_logger_collector' => [
                         'other_orm' => [
-                            // name of the sql logger collector (used by LaminasDeveloperTools) 'name' => 'other_orm',
+                            // name of the sql logger collector (used by Laminas\DeveloperTools) 'name' => 'other_orm',

                             // name of the configuration service at which to attach the logger